-Summer Fireworks — If you tadpoles aren't exhausted from their exciting day, they can catch explosive fireworks shows July 3 & 4 and during Labor Day weekend.
+Summer Fireworks — If you tadpoles aren't exhausted from their exciting day, they can catch explosive fireworks shows July 3 and 4 and during Labor Day weekend.
 Better plan that later afternoon stroller nap!

-Halloween Spooktacular — We have enjoyed trick or treating and special holiday shows/activities on select days mid-September through early November.
+Halloween Spooktacular — We have enjoyed trick-or-treating and special holiday shows/activities on select days mid-September through early November.

 Christmas Celebration — Your tadpoles can meet Santa and Rudolph, watch live shows and snack on festive foods at this family event held daily from mid-November through early January.